sapphirex00/Intelligence-books/README.md

-# List of Intelligence and cybersecurity books
+# Intelligence books
+#### This is a personal list made using different resources in order to create a curated compilation of the best/recommended books for those interested in Intelligence and CounterIntelligence history, reports and events from WWII until today's challenges.

 ## CIA History